About

 News

-- June 2024: Started my summer research fellowship at the AFRL, working on differential game theory and GNNs.
+- March 2024: Started my research fellowship at the AFRL, working on differential game theory and GNNs.

-- August 2024: Started my Ph.D. at the University of Michigan CSE.
+- August 2024: Started my Ph.D. at the University of Michigan CSE in the AI Lab.

 - July 2025: Will be attending the Cooperative AI Summer School in London.